SushiBits/SushiBitsCamera/README.md

 project, as I can solder this package without an oven.

-This camera currently uses the [Raspberry Pi camera module, v1 and v2][PiCam], although any camera that uses the same Raspberry Pi protocol and pinout should work with appropriate drivers.
+This camera currently uses the [Raspberry Pi camera module, v1 and v2][PiCam], although any camera that uses the same MIPI CSI protocol and pinout should work with appropriate drivers.

 ## Features

 *   Up to 8MP camera (if you are using the Raspberry Pi camera module, you can use any MPIP CSI image sensor as long as you have the drivers for it.)
 *   microSD card for image storage.
-*   Connectivity options: wired Ethernet, 802.11b/g/n Wi-Fi and Bluetooth 4.0.
+*   Connectivity options: wired Ethernet, 802.11b/g/n Wi-Fi and Bluetooth 4.0, USB 2.0 OTG, and a UART in another USB.
 *   Display: 4.3in 800x480 LCD, resistive touchscreen.
 *   Fully open source: hardware and software.